 Breaking up is hard to do, but sometimes, breaking up is an absolute necessity if you want to move forward with your life goals.
-You probably didn’t anticipate a breakup when you first got involved with your now former partner.
+You probably didn’t expect a breakup when you first got involved with your now former partner.
 However, things have changed and you realize that you need to let go of the person who you had once hoped to build your life with.
-When you are ready to move on from a past relationship, it is important to abandon as much of your past connection as you possibly can.
-If your ex is having a tougher time letting go of your past than you are, then you need to establish boundaries for yourself as well as for your ex.
+When you are ready to move on from a past relationship, it is important to abandon as much of your past connection as you can.
+If your ex is having a tougher time letting go of your past than you are, then you need to establish boundaries for yourself and for your ex.
 Here’s What to Do When Your Ex Won’t Let Go:

 Make It Clear That Distance Is A Must